New Book from ACCESS Health: Aging with Dignity

 The opening chapter of Aging with Dignity describes demographic change as a pressing concern for healthcare systems worldwide.
 It highlights demographic change in Sweden and around the world, especially in fast aging nations such as Italy, Japan, and the United States.

 Chapter Two: The Swedish Healthcare System

 Chapter two delves deeply into the Swedish healthcare system.
 While the Swedish healthcare is very comprehensive and high quality, the aging population places novel demands on the system.
-The ACCESS Health summary of the Swedish Forum for Welfare report formed part of the basis for this chapter.

 Chapter Three: A Different Kind of Patient

 Chapter three explains what makes elder and long term care unique.
 Studying the quality and effectiveness of long term care exposes the strengths and weaknesses of any healthcare system as a whole.
 Some of the greatest strengths of long term care in Sweden are its transparency and accessibility.
 Its main weakness however, is relatively poor integration of services and data.